buzinas/tslint-eslint-rules/README.md

 The table below shows all the existing ESLint rules and the similar rules available in TSLint.

 <!-- Start:AutoTable:: Modify `rules.js` and run `gulp readme` to update this block -->

+### Possible Errors

+The following rules point out areas where you might have made mistakes.

 | :grey_question: | Eslint | Tslint | Description |
 | :---            | :---:  | :---:  | :---        |
 |:ballot_box_with_check:|[comma-dangle](http://eslint.org/docs/rules/comma-dangle)|[trailing-comma](http://palantir.github.io/tslint/rules/trailing-comma)|disallow or enforce trailing commas (recommended)|